omnetpp/omnetpp.org/downloads/CAN.md

 - A simulation model for CAN (Controller Area Network) for OMNeT++.
 - CAN message router is supported.
 By using this model, CAN-CAN gateways can be simulated easily.

 Limitations: Unfortunately, the error frame of the CAN protocol is not supported in the current version.
-(Will be supported in upcoming one)
 Requires at least:  OMNeT++ 4.4.1 and INET-Framework 2.3.0